Source2ZE/CS2Fixes/README.md

+## DISCLAIMER: This plugin is *not* meant to be used on a server yet, it is very much a work in progress and thus we are *not* responsible for any issues or breakages caused by the plugin.
+In addition, we will *not* provide support for building or usage unless you plan on contributing to the project yourself.

 # CS2Fixes

 CS2Fixes is a collection of experimental fixes and features aimed but not limited to zombie escape.
 This project is not production ready and serves as a proof of concept and help for source2mod and other developers.